 Running an independent shop a stone’s throw from Greenwich Ave going on four decades, is a significant feat.
 While her business focuses costumes and vintage clothing, she rotates her inventory seasonally, and in a few weeks the theme will turn to Christmas.

 In the meantime, it’s all hands on deck, and longtime employees, Marcia Colton (11 years) and Glenn Beyus (20+ years) were moving at lightning speed on Monday morning.
 And with Halloween actually falling on a Saturday night, more people than ever are in need of a clever costume.
 The moment the door unlocked for business, customers arrived to buy, rent or return rented costumes.

-Just after opening on Monday morning, longtime customer Starr Hardridge arrived to return the Darth Vader costume, completed with the breathing box sound effect, that he’d rented for his son’s 7th birthday party over the weekend.
+Recently, customer Starr Hardridge arrived to return the Darth Vader costume, completed with the breathing box sound effect, that he’d rented for his son’s 7th birthday party.

 Hardridge, who drove down from Redding, had booked the entire Ridgefield Playhouse to screen The Empire Strikes Back for 40 seven-year-olds who bounced around with glow-in-the-dark light sabers and thrilled to the DarthVader costume he wore, courtesy of Sophia.
 “Some of them were a little intimidated, but most just kept saying, ‘Luke, I am your father.’
 And my 3-year-old daughter was dressed as Princess Leah, kept saying, ‘He is my father!'” he laughed.

 “I’ve been coming here for years,” Hardridge said.
 “This is a destination in Fairfield County because of the wide selection, and the quality.
 And the period stuff is amazing,” he said, referring to the vintage clothing from over the decades.”